beatriceparodi/ngsSim-simulation/README.md

 `$ANGSD/angsd -glf Data/pop.glf -fai Data/ref.fasta.fai -out results/all -nInd 30 -r chrSIM:1-100 -doMajorMinor 1 -doMaf 1 -doGeno 32 -doPost 1`

-## sites that are actually variable in our sample SNP calling
+If we need to filter sites that are actually variable (for instance, replacement of a base with another) in our samples, wee need to add SNP_pval, as shown below:

-difference in na single DNA nucleotide (for instance, a replacement of a base with another) `$ANGSD/angsd -glf Data/pop.glf -fai Data/ref.fasta.fai -out SNP/SNPall -nInd 30 -r chrSIM:1-100 -doMajorMinor 1 -doMaf 1 -SNP_pval 1e-3 -doGeno 32 -doPost 1`
+`$ANGSD/angsd -glf Data/pop.glf -fai Data/ref.fasta.fai -out SNP/SNPall -nInd 30 -r chrSIM:1-100 -doMajorMinor 1 -doMaf 1 -SNP_pval 1e-3 -doGeno 32 -doPost 1`

 You can use the command `-r` if you want to filter the data.
 In my case I am only analysing chromosome 1-100